Getting a place of your own

 Private landlord or letting agency?

 It will depend on the property.
-But which ever route you take make sure you understand what you are responsible for as the tenant, and what your landlord or the letting agency is responsible for.
+But which ever route you take make sure you understand what you are responsible for as a tenant, and what your landlord or the letting agency is responsible for.
 For information on using a letting agency, visit Shelter

 How much would I have to pay in advance?

-If you find a home through a letting agent, you may have to pay agency fees.
+If you find a home through a letting agent, you may have to pay agency fees too.
 Some charge tenants and some don't, so it may be worth shopping around.

 What are my rights?

 You need to fully understand your rights as a tenant.
 This means reading the tenancy agreement, checking the property and arranging things like insurance cover.
 For information on home and content insurance, visit the Money Saving Expert website.

-Leaving home to move away for uni is a big deal, it can feel exciting, but also can feel really scary.
+Leaving home to go to university is a big deal, it can feel exciting, but also can feel really scary.
 It's important that you feel prepared for this change, and that you know where to go for support if you need it.
 Make sure you check what student emotional wellbeing support is available at your Uni campus so you know who to contact if you need to.

-Take a look at the film below which follows a group of young men on their journey to uni, and the impact this can have on your emotional wellbeing.
+Take a look at the film above which follows a group of young men on their journey to uni, and their emotional wellbeing.